chef-boneyard/dojo-assessment-guide/dojo/dojo-intro.md

 # The Journey Phases

-Multiple phases can and should be worked on in parallel
++ Multiple phases can and should be worked in parallel

-The earlier phases evolve significantly as the journey progresses
++ The earlier phases evolve significantly as the journey progresses

-It's natural to skip or inconsistently implement certain phases, so be aware of problems this causes in the later phases
++ It's natural to skip or inconsistently implement certain phases, so be aware of problems this causes in the later phases

 Note:
 As you make progress in advanced areas, such as full-stack-automation, the scope of early phases, such as testing, expands